sherryliu341/Pewlett-Hackard-Analysis/README.md

 * Data Tools: PostgreSQL, pgAdmin
 * Software: pgAdmin 4.26, Python 3.8.3, Visual Studio Code 1.50.0, Flask Version 1.0.2

-For more information, read the [`Documentation on PostgreSQL and other data typess`](https://www.postgresql.org/docs/manuals/).

 ## Database Keys
 Database keys identify records from tables and establish relationships between tables.
 There are numerous types of keys.
 For our purposes, we will focus on primary keys and foreign keys.